carlosrafaelgn/ArduinoTimer/README.md

 - void enableMillis(): Enables Arduino's default millisecond counter.
 - void microsFromCounting(x): Returns the amount of microseconds in x (refer to Example 2 for sample usage).
 - void microsFromSlowCounting(x): Returns the amount of microseconds in x - only to be used when the timer was started with startSlowCountingTimer#() (refer to Example 3 for sample usage).
+- void microsFromUltraSlowCounting(x): Returns the amount of microseconds in x - only to be used when the timer was started with startUltraSlowCountingTimer#().

-Functions resetTimer#, pauseTimer#, resumeTimer#, disableMillis, enableMillis, microsFromCounting, microsFromSlowCounting are actually implemented as macros for better performance.
+Functions resetTimer#, pauseTimer#, resumeTimer#, disableMillis, enableMillis, microsFromCounting, microsFromSlowCounting and microsFromUltraSlowCounting are actually implemented as macros for better performance.

 In order to receive the notifications, an interrupt handler must be setup as shown below: